Charles Bolden: Personal life

 Bolden lives in Alexandria, Virginia, and is married to Alexis (née Walker); the couple have two children.
 Bolden is a Christian, stating in a question and answer session in May 2010:

+You know, the universe is a big place.
+I'm a practicing Christian, so in my faith, I learn about omnipotent, omnipresent God, which means he's everywhere.
+He's all-knowing.
+He does everything.
+And I just cannot bring my little pea brain to believe that a God like that would pick one planet of one of millions of suns and say that's the only place in the vast universe that I'm going to put any kind of life.
+And so the problem is I haven't been far enough away.

 In the 2024 United States presidential election, Bolden endorsed Kamala Harris.